 There's also a planetarium near Yarmouth, if you really get into it.

-Visit Isle of Wight has a simple guide which tells you what you should see, depending on the time of year.
+Visit Isle of Wight has a simple guide that tells you what you should see, depending on the time of year.

 You might need your long johns and a thermos flask for this one.